quratulainrawn/Azure-DevOps-Integration-Bot-/README.md

   **d.** Gives user the option to either deploy only web appliaction or the model files of LUIS and QnA Maker if required

   **e.** Implements further security by demostrating how to pass key vault value to the app settings in the bot's application configuration

-  **f.** Also this solution fixes a bug in the existing approach as stated in https://github.com/gabog/ComposerCICDSamples/pull/7 .
-The code fixes the "Cannot find path
-    '/home/vsts/work/1/s/dialogs...' because it does not exist" from occurring due to the recognizers having names as substrings of another recognizer.

   **g.** LUIS limits the maximum number versions of the previous builds to 100 as per the Microsoft documentation at https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-limits .
 This solution retains only the last five versions and deletes the older versions of the LUIS.
 This value can be configured based on the number of versions as needed.